-Passengers/Revenue Hour, Net Cost/ Passenger, and Farebox Recovery is selected as the lifeline.
+Passengers/Revenue Hour, Net Cost/Passenger, and Farebox Recovery is selected as the Lifeline.

-The minimum span of service for facility access lifeline services is from 7AM to 7PM for days when a facility is open.
-For services that are designated lifeline based on serving hospitals, the minimum span of service is from 6AM to 11PM on all days.
+The minimum span of service for facility access Lifeline services is from 7AM to 7PM for days when a facility is open.
+For services that are designated Lifeline based on serving hospitals, the minimum span of service is from 6AM to 11PM on all days.

+16.2.4.
 Major Activity Center (MAC) Access

-Routes that serve major activity centers (MACs) designated by the Atlanta Regional Commission (ARC) are eligible for lifeline designation.
+Routes that serve major activity centers (MACs) designated by the Atlanta Regional Commission (ARC) are eligible for Lifeline designation.
 These MACs include Buckhead, Downtown (CBD), Fulton Industrial, Midtown, North Point, and Perimeter Center.

-If two or more routes serve a MAC, lifeline status is weighted towards service that previously qualified as a lifeline by other measures.
-If a key facility is already served by routes not designated as lifeline service, then the route with the best performance score equally based on...
+If two or more routes serve a MAC, Lifeline status is weighted towards service that previously qualified as a Lifeline by other measures.
+If a key facility is already served by routes not designated as Lifeline service, then the route with the best performance score equally based on the following factors is designated as Lifeline service:

-- Passengers/Revenue Mile,
+- Passengers/Revenue Mile

-- Passengers/Revenue Hour,
+- Passengers/Revenue Hour

-- Net Cost/Passenger, and
+- Net Cost/Passenger;

 - Farebox Recovery